bmoreonrails/rails_tutorial/_chapters/chapter_09.md

   1. The `change` method has a `create_table` block that will create the `reviews` table.

       If you ran that migration as it is now, your `reviews` table wouldn't have anything other than the `created_at` and `updated_at` timestamps.
-We'll need to change the `create_table` block so your new `reviews` table can store more review related data 😄
+We'll need to change the `create_table` block so your new `reviews` table can store more review related data. 😄

   1. The `reviews` table will need a column to store the text of a review.
 Let's call that column `body`, and let's make it a `text` column so you can leave long, inspiring reviews.